xmonader/letsbuildacompiler-pretty/src/tutor15_backtothefuture.md

 to worry later on when we're comparing strings for equality.

-We could have even gone a step further, and map the characters to upper case right as they come in, in GetChar.
+We could have even gone a step further, and map the characters to upper case right as they come in, in `GetChar`.
 This approach works too, and I've used it in the past, but it's too confining.
 Specifically, it will also map characters that may be part of quoted strings, which is not a good idea.
-So if you're going to map to upper case at all, GetName is the proper place to do it.
+So if you're going to map to upper case at all, `GetName` is the proper place to do it.

-Note that the function GetNumber in this scanner returns a string, just as GetName does.
+Note that the function `GetNumber` in this scanner returns a string, just as `GetName` does.
 This is another one of those things I've oscillated about almost daily, and the last swing was all of ten minutes ago.
 The alternative approach, and one I've used many times in past installments, returns an integer result.